Hiking the Rob Roy Way: An 8-Day Self-Guided Adventure in Scotland

 A smiling hiker in an orange jacket and purple hat pauses next to a wire fence strung with tufts of sheep’s wool, standing in a green grassy field with trees and stone walls in the background.

-Eventually, the trail began to descend toward Loch Tay.
+The trail began to descend toward Loch Tay.
 As we made our way down, we passed a small farm (yes, more sheep), and followed the road toward the Ardeonaig Hotel.
 The whitewashed stone building sat right on the edge of the loch, with hanging flower baskets, a red phone box out front, and views across the water.
 We had a drink, watched the waves, and waited for our transfer back to Killin.

 Flock of sheep, including brown, black, and horned varieties, standing on a gravel path along the Rob Roy Way in Scotland, with green hills and farmland in the background.